True or False: When performing an ice capacity check on an ice machine with a water cooled condenser, the ambient air temperature should be recorded.

 Study for the RSI Phase 9 Test.
 Sharpen your skills with flashcards and diverse questions, featuring helpful hints and explanations.
 Be fully prepared for your exam!

-When performing an ice capacity check on an ice machine with a water-cooled condenser, the ambient air temperature is not relevant, which is why the correct response is true.
-The water-cooled condenser relies on water temperature for its cooling efficiency, rather than ambient air temperature.
+The statement that when performing an ice capacity check on an ice machine with a water-cooled condenser, the ambient air temperature should be recorded is false.
+In the context of ice machines with water-cooled condensers, the performance and efficiency rely primarily on the water temperature rather than the ambient air temperature.

 Subscribe